scandum/wolfsort/README.md

 Ska sort
 --------
-[Ska sort](https://github.com/skarupke/ska_sort) is an advanced radix sort.
+[Ska sort](https://github.com/skarupke/ska_sort) is an advanced radix sort that can sort strings and floats as well.
 It offers both an in-place and out-of-place version, but since the out-of-place unstable version is not very competitive with wolfsort, I only benchmark the stable and faster ska_sort_copy variant.

 Big O
 -----